One of the Northwest’s largest and most esteemed annual awards for artists.

 Application Period Opens

-All applications and supporting materials must be received no later than 11:59pm on July 21, 2019.
+All application and supporting materials must be received no later than 11:59pm on October 25th, 2020.

 8 finalists are contacted, confirmed, and announced.

 Neddy at Cornish Award Information